likeroc/Application-Logging-Framework/README.md

 ***Salesforce Application Logging Framework***

-To promote reuse and provide a framework for handling common coding patterns, the team should use the following classes.
-They will be created first and reused by the whole team.
-Additions to the class functionality will be communicated to the wider team.
+To promote good error handling practices reuse and provide a framework for handling common coding patterns, the team should use the following package.

-In order to use the ApplicationLog class there are 3 things you have to do
+In order to use the framework there are 3 things you have to do

 1. Deploy the package into your org:
    Installation Link: https://login.salesforce.com/packaging/installPackage.apexp?p0=04t2L000000RMJw